Boarders/slick-blog/site/posts/stlc-semantics.md

 ```

 This approach is nice, and comes with a reasonable built-in notion of equality of renamings.
 A second approach, and the one
-we follow in this development, is the naive definition in terms of functions:
+we follow in this development, is the more naive definition in terms of functions:

 ```Agda
 Ren : Ctxt → Ctxt → Set
 Ren Γ Δ = ∀ {ty} → ty ∈ Δ → ty ∈ Γ
 ```
 This says exactly that if we are given any variable in `Δ`, we get a corresponding variable (of the same type) in `Γ`.
 In order for this definition to have
-a reasonable notion of equality, we will need to assume function extensionality, and we will postulate the following two extensionality variants from
-the `agda` std-lib:
+a reasonable notion of equality, we will assume function extensionality throughout and so postulate the following two extensionality variants from the `agda` std-lib:

 ```Agda
 postulate